awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

       The format of an Amazon S3 bucket ARN is `arn:aws:s3:::bucket_name`\.
 Ensure that the Amazon S3 bucket that you use is set up with the requirements for training SageMaker models\.
 When you train a model, your Aurora DB cluster requires permission to export data to the Amazon S3 bucket, and also to import data from the bucket\.

       To learn more about Amazon S3 bucket ARNs, see [Specifying resources in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service User Guide*\.
-For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon Amazon S3 bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide*\.
+For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon S3 bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide*\.

 1. Choose **Connect service**\.